teilomillet/alignmt/ops/feature_interpreter/visualization/README.md

 3. Using these visualizations to gain insights into model differences

 These visualizations help researchers communicate their findings about model differences and feature interpretations, making complex neural network behavior more understandable.

+## Feature Categorization

+The new reasoning category visualization groups features by their reasoning type (e.g., mathematical, logical, probabilistic) and allows researchers to see how these reasoning capabilities differ between models across different layers.